 Learn About the Process

-The Orleans Parish School Board and the Recovery School District are partnering together to provide students and families with the opportunity to choose a school that suits their interests and needs.
-The annual New Orleans Public School Enrollment Process offers students the opportunity to easily apply to all participating schools using one application.
+OneApp, the annual New Orleans Public School Enrollment Process, offers students the opportunity to easily apply to all participating schools using one application.

 All students seeking to apply to a new school, or to apply to attend a New Orleans Public School for the first time, are welcome to apply during the Main Round Early Window.
 The only students who are required to apply during the Early Window are those students applying to schools with admissions testing requirements.

-- All Main Round applications, including applications to schools with academic entrance requirements, will be processed at the same time.
+All Main Round applications will be processed at the same time, including applications to schools with academic entrance requirements.
 There is no advantage given to students who apply to schools without academic entrance requirements during the Early Window.

-How will I be contacted about my child’s placement?
+How do I find out my child’s placement?

 Visit Us for More Information!